I

 battlefields

-Well I think that’s far too much waffle about me.
+Well I think that’s far too much waffle about us.

 James & Annette